Ubaid-Ghante/VoiceCloningPipelineServer/README.md

 ## Overview

 This repository contains a pipeline that combines speech-to-text (STT) and text-to-speech (TTS) models to facilitate voice cloning and dubbing videos.
-The pipeline allows users to dube any video in their desired voice.
+The pipeline allows users to dub any video in their desired voice.
 The main components of the pipeline include:

 1. Downloading the video from a given URL.
 2. Transcribing the audio from the video using a speech-to-text model (whisperx).